 Transportation Services Community Parking Program utilizes UCR’s current process for obtaining parking and event services providing seamless integration for campus event planners and hosts.
 This initiative will therefore have no impact (administrative burden) on UCR’s departments, colleges, and administrative units.
 Transportation Services Event Parking staff work with event planners to identify if this program is applicable for an upcoming event.

 Campus event planners who would like to utilize the Community Parking Program should follow the standard event reservation process and include a comment about the desire to use the program.
 As part of the standard planning process for all campus events, Transportation Services staff will review the event parameters, ensure that there are no fees or registration process for the event and the general public will be able to freely walk in to the event and participate.
+Efforts must be made to encourage the outside community to attend, including a post on the UCR Events Calendar.
 Once verified, this will allow all guests coming to the event who use the provided parking options for the event to park with a complimentary virtual parking permit.
 The only parking related fees the event sponsor remains responsible for are; space reservations, signage, traffic control and parking attendants.
 Based on the characteristics of individual events, certain services will be required to use the program in order to ensure all events representing the campus are successful and well received by the community.
 As an example, a small symposium with less than 20 expected guests can take place without any staffing or directional signage but signage informing event guests of the virtual permit process will be required to ensure guests are informed of parking requirements for the event.

 Events must fall into one of the following categories: